Hierarchical Interaction Networks with Rethinking Mechanism for Document-level Sentiment Analysis: Introduction

 \section{Introduction}

-Document-level Sentiment Analysis (DSA), a subtask of Sentiment Analysis (SA), aims to understand user attitudes and identify sentiment polarity expressed at document-level.
+Document-level Sentiment Analysis (DSA), a subtask of Sentiment Analysis (SA), aims to understand user attitudes and identify sentiment polarity expressed at the document level.
 This task has grown to be one of the most active research areas in natural language processing and plays an important role in many real-world applications such as intent identification \cite{wang2016influence}, recommender systems\cite{hyun2018review} and misinformation detection\cite{rumor_yuan_2019, yuan2019learning}.

 Generally, DSA can be regarded as a text classification problem and thus traditional text classification approaches \cite{kim-2014-convolutional, tang-etal-2016-effective, devlin-etal-2019-bert, DBLP:conf/cncl/SunQXH19} can be adopted naturally.
 Different from other subtasks in SA, DSA is more challenging due to the large size of words, vague semantic links between sentences and abundance of sentiments.
-Hence, the research question that how to learn an expressive document representation to understand long documents for sentiment classification has been given a growing interest to researchers.
+Hence, the research question that how to learn an expressive document representation to understand long documents for sentiment classification has been given growing interest to researchers.

 Inspired by the document structure, one of the earliest and most influential models HAN was proposed by \cite{yang2016hierarchical} to encode the entire document, which suffered from attending explicit but irrelevant sentimental words.
 Subsequent works mainly dedicated to introducing latent topics \cite{DBLP:journals/ipm/PergolaGH19} or global context \cite{DBLP:journals/corr/abs-1908-06006} to tackle this limitation.
 However, most of the user-generated documents are very comprehensive and contain a wealth of sentiments, which makes it difficult to directly learn from the whole document without the understanding of the major points, especially in long documents.
 The above works attempted to explore the major points of the document by learning a global embedding from the document.
 Intuitively, the user-generated summary contains more accurate information about the major points of the document.
 These summaries describe the long document in a more specific way, which are highly indicative of the key sentiment and subject, and can facilitate further to identify important text present and sentiments.